Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/proposal.md

 ## Engineering Solution

-- Affordable and scalable solar powered light source for domestic use, to replace Kerosene lamps.
+We are building an **affordable** and **scalable** solar powered light source for domestic use, to replace Kerosene lamps.

+A prototype board has already been designed and built by our supervisor, Noam, and the aim of our project is to further develop the product.

 - Current Issues:
     - Exposed electronics
+      - Current exposed electronics are more susceptible to dust and damage, decreasing expected lifespan of the product
     - Inefficient LEDs
+      - Currently 3 Red, Orange, Green LEDs to display battery level
     - Harsh, undiffused light
+      - Very bright to look at, risk of damaging the eyes
     - Needs a discrete boost to replace IC
+      - ICs can be expensive

 # Presentation of the proposal